-In th Orders a Judge Can Make to Prevent Abduction is section, you can ask for orders to prevent the person in (2) from abducting (kidnapping) your children.
-Ched ck all the orders that you want a judge to make (order).
-4 ☐ Do Not Move With Children Without Permission I ask the judge to order that the person in 2 not move with our children without my written permission or the judge's permission.
-5 ☐ Turn In and Do Not Apply for Passports or Other Important Documents I ask the judge to order the person in 2 to not apply for passports or other documents that can be used for travel, like visas and birth certificates, and to turn in the following documents: by (date): to (name of person to give documents to): 6 □ Provide Travel Plan and Documents If the person in 2 is allowed to travel with our children, the person in 2 should be ordered to give me: (Check all that apply.) □ Children's travel schedule □ Copies of round-trip airline tickets □ Addresses and telephone numbers where the children can be reached □ An open airline ticket for me in case the children are not returned. □ Other (describe): 7 ☐ Notify Other State of Travel Restrictions I ask the judge to order the person in 2 to register this order with (list county and state): before the children can travel to that state for visits.
-8 ☐ Notify Foreign Embassy or Consulate of Passport Restrictions I ask the judge to order the person in 2 to notify (name of embassy or consulate): of this order and to file proof of the notification with the court by (date): 9 ☐ Foreign Custody and Visitation Order I ask the judge to order the person in 2 to get a custody and visitation order equal to the most recent U.S. order before the child can travel to (list country): for visits.
-(Note that foreign orders may be changed or enforced depending on the laws of the country.)
-10 ☐ Post a Bond Lask the judge to order the person in 2 to post a bond for \$

-If the person in 2 takes the children without my permission, I can use this money to bring the children back.
+In this Orders a Judge Can Make to Prevent Abduction In this section, you can ask for orders to prevent the person in (2) from abducting (kidnapping) your children.
+Check all the orders that you want a judge to make (order).
+4 Do Not Move With Children Without Permission I ask the judge to order that the person in $(2)$ not move with our children without my written permission or the judge's permission. $\bigcirc$ Turn In and Do Not Apply for Passports or Other Important Documents I ask the judge to order the person in (2) to not apply for passports or other documents that can be used for travel, like visas and birth certificates, and to turn in the following documents: by (date): to (name of person to give documents to): 6 Provide Travel Plan and Documents If the person in (2) is allowed to travel with our children, the person in (2) should be ordered to give me: (Check all that apply.)
+Children's travel schedule Copies of round-trip airline tickets Addresses and telephone numbers where the children can be reached An open airline ticket for me in case the children are not returned.
+Other (describe): □ Notify Other State of Travel Restrictions I ask the judge to order the person in 2 to register this order with (list county and state): before the children can travel to that state for visits.
+8 Notify Foreign Embassy or Consulate of Passport Restrictions I ask the judge to order the person in (2) to notify (name of embassy or consulate): 9 Foreign Custody and Visitation Order I ask the judge to order the person in (2) to get a custody and visitation order equal to the most recent U.S. order before the child can travel to (list country): for visits.
+(Note that foreign orders may be changed or enforced depending on the laws of the country.) $\sim$ (10) Post a Bond I ask the judge to order the person in $(2)$ to post a bond for \$ If the person in $2$ takes the children without my permission, I can use this money to bring the children back.
+This is not a Court Order.